Legacy

 Eton College, UK

-Eton College “was founded in 1440 by King Henry VI as “Kynge’s College of Our Ladye of Eton besyde Windesore” to provide free education to 70 poor boys who would then go on to King’s College, Cambridge, which he founded 1441.”
-Arguably the most famous school in the world, it has a collection of artefacts that are distinctive and reflect who it is.
-We can not all be Eton but we can capture, collect and plan to create artefacts and symbols that reflect the a school’s identity.
+Eton College “was founded in 1440 by King Henry VI as “Kynge’s College of Our Lady of Eton beside Windesore” to provide free education to 70 poor boys who would then go on to King’s College, Cambridge, which he founded in 1441.”
+Arguably the most famous school in the world, it has a collection of distinctive artefacts that reflect who it is.
+We can not all be Eton, but we can capture, collect and plan to create artefacts and symbols that reflect the school’s identity.
 Unpolished, natural, incomplete and relevant artefacts and symbols will last and reflect genuine school culture and identity.

 Traditions are Symbols of Legacy